 - 1. Have safeguarding at the heart of everything we do. - 2.
 We will maximise opportunities to hear the voice of all of our children and young people and do all we can to understand their lived experience. - 3.
 Maximise opportunities to teach our children / young people how to keep safe both in the real and virtual world. - 4.
-Support the child's development in ways that will foster security, confidence and independence;
+Support the child's development in ways that will foster security, confidence and independence; - 5.
+Provide an environment in which children and young people feel safe, secure, valued, respected and confident.

-&lt;sup>1 Wherever the word "staff" is used, it covers ALL staff on site, including ancillary and supply staff, and volunteers working with children
+1 Wherever the word "staff" is used, it covers ALL staff on site, including ancillary and supply staff, and volunteers working with children